 Results 1–10 of 14 for "Review"X related to "Child Development Scientists Address..."
 Refine Your Search Refine Your Search TopicAutism (1)Children (1)Sport & exercise (1)Therapy (1)Trauma (1)Document TypeReviewXYear2011 (3)Author/ContributorStafford, Mark (2)Zelan, Karen (2)Corn, Andrea S. (1)Cushman, Philip (1)Hall, Jane (1) 6 more... [+] Naso, Ronald C. (1)Novie, Gregory (1)Raubolt, Richard (1)Rothschild, Louis (1)Strenger, Carlo (1)White, Kathryn (1)Hide details Results 1–10 of 14 Previous 1 2 Next Relevance Title A-Z Title Z-A Newest First Oldest First Sort by: 1.Other Banalities: Melanie Klein Revisited (Book Review)In Other Banalities, Jon Mills’s brilliant collection of essays, the Kleinian context is presented with scholarship, texture and diversity.
 Studies in history, clinical practice, child development, religion and sociology present both Klein’s own theory with extensions, revisions and new applications also on display.Review 2.Engaging Autism: Using the Floortime Approach to Help Children Relate, Communicate, and Think (Book Review)Greenspan and Wieder’s comprehensive book on Autistic Spectrum Disorder (ASD) describes in detail how their “engagement” model is radically different from past and present methods of assisting autistic youth.
 Review 3.Toward a Psychology of Uncertainty: Trauma-Centered Psychoanalysis (Book Review)This book, about trauma and the discomfort we have with uncertainty, is grounded by case examples and personal perspective that bring her thinking alive with the experience of insight and empathic resonance.Review 4.Lying, Cheating, and Carrying On Developmental, Clinical, and Sociocultural Aspects of Dishonesty and Deceit (Book Review)Ronald C. Naso reviews the book "Lying, Cheating, and Carrying On Developmental, Clinical, and Sociocultural Aspects of Dishonesty and Deceit" by Salman Akhtar and Henri Parens.Review (January 2011)5.The Amazing Infant (Book Review)Informs parents of what to expect during pregnancy and early infancy by describing developmental milestones, often illustrated by photographs of babies engaging in typical exploratory, often lovable behaviors.Review 6.World, Affectivity, Trauma (Book Review)Carlo Strenger reviews the book "World, Affectivity, Trauma" by Robert D Stolorow.Review (January 2011)7.Rereading Freud: Psychoanalysis Through Philosophy (Book Review)Weighing in at ten papers and two hundred and eighteen pages long, the collection manages to cover significant ground.
 Among the varied aspects of subjectivity found herein are images, dreams, narcissism, denial, remembering, race, and social construction.
-Review 8.The Age of Insight: The Quest to Understand the Unconscious in Art, Mind, and Brain, from Vienna 1900 to the PresentMark Stafford offers a review of this book which references the dynamic level of exchange between science and art in Vienna, and the insight contemporary neuroscientists have about the relation of the brain to the psychic experience.Review 9.The Mamas and the Papas (Book Review)The differences between D. W. Winnicott and Jacques Lacan are critically evaluated, with an eye toward constructing a more effective psychoanalytic practice that takes both relational and structural-linguistic aspects of subjectivity into account.Review 9.The Brain That Changes Itself: Stories of Personal Triumph From the Frontiers of Science (Book Review)Doidge takes the reader by the hand and carefully explains that the brain can and does change throughout life.
+Review 8.The Age of Insight: The Quest to Understand the Unconscious in Art, Mind, and Brain, from Vienna 1900 to the PresentMark Stafford offers a review of this book which references the dynamic level of exchange between science and art in Vienna, and the insight contemporary neuroscientists have about the relation of the brain to the psychic experience.Review 9.The Mamas and the Papas (Book Review)The differences between D. W. Winnicott and Jacques Lacan are critically evaluated, with an eye toward constructing a more effective psychoanalytic practice that takes both relational and structural-linguistic aspects of subjectivity into account.Review 10.The Brain That Changes Itself: Stories of Personal Triumph From the Frontiers of Science (Book Review)Doidge takes the reader by the hand and carefully explains that the brain can and does change throughout life.
 Contrary to the original belief that after childhood the brain begins a long process of decline, he shows us that our brains have the remarkable power to grow, change, overcome disabilities, learn, recover, and alter the very culture that has the potential to deeply affect human nature.
 Review (January 2011) Previous 1 2 Next Relevance Title A-Z Title Z-A Newest First Oldest First Sort by: ADVERTISEMENT Results 1–10 of 14 for "Review"X related to "Child Development Scientists Address..."